hbctraining/Intro-to-ChIPseq/lessons/08_data_visualization.md

 ```

 > **NOTE:** You could also use the IDR-optimized set of peaks we generated, instead of combining and merging.
 In our case, because we are looking at a small subset of the data the number of IDR peaks is very low and so this will give us more peaks as a starting point to evaluate the differences.
->
->
-> Identifying differential binding sites across multiple conditions has become of practical importance in biological and medical research and more tools have become available for this type of analysis.
-For each group **we have two replicates, and it would be best to use tools that make use of these replicates (i.e [DiffBind](http://bioconductor.org/packages/release/bioc/html/DiffBind.html)**, [ChIPComp](https://www.bioconductor.org/packages/3.3/bioc/html/ChIPComp.html)) to compute statistics reflecting how significant the changes are.
-If you are interested in learning more, we have a [lesson on DiffBind](https://hbctraining.github.io/Intro-to-ChIPseq/lessons/diffbind_differential_peaks.html) analysis using this same dataset.
->

 #### Looking for differences in enrichment between Nanog and Pou5f1